WHAT IS ETHICAL FASHION?

 V-ETHICAL means that we believe in Vegan+Ethical products not only in ethical products.
 We truly believe that a garment can't be considered ethical if it has been produced using innocent animals to make it.
 Animals have a voice and we have a commitment: to be their voice.

-Velvety also aims to have a minimal impact on the environment and ensures that all material used, such as craft paper for our packaging and stationery in our office, is 100% recycled.
+Velvety also aims to have a minimal impact on the environment and ensures that all material used, such as craft paper for our packaging and stationery in our office, is 100% recycled or sourced from sustainable materials and companies.